top of page

 Managing disease

 None of these elements exists in a vacuum - and changes in one can cause a domino effect across the others.
 If you break your leg, for example (a body function issue), it will likely cause frustration and stress, and you’ll have a harder time staying physically fit.
-You may not be able to sleep well due to pain or decreased mobility in bed, the injury could lead you to make “less healthy” eating options for a variety of reasons, and you could develop an infection related to your injury.
+You may not be able to sleep well due to pain or decreased mobility in bed, the injury could lead you to make “less healthy” eating options for a variety of reasons, and you might even develop an infection related to your injury.

 On the flip side, when I'm more physically active I notice I sleep better, my stress goes down, and I have fewer cravings for "unhealthy" foods.
 Staying fit also strengthens my bones and improves my immunity.
-The dominos can go in either direction.

 👉 “One Size Fits One”